sensu-plugins/community/best_practices/production_deployments/plugins/PINNING_VERSIONS.md

 ## How we version plugins

-Plugins follow [Semantic Versioning (semver)](https://semver.org/spec/v2.0.0.html), which requires breaking channels to be communicated through the release version number.
+Plugins follow [Semantic Versioning (semver)](https://semver.org/spec/v2.0.0.html), which requires breaking changes to be communicated through the release version number.
 Please see [this documentation](https://github.com/sensu-plugins/community/blob/master/HOW_WE_VERSION.md) for an in-depth look at how we do so.

 ## No YOLOver